Shrimp

 Learn more about Shrimp

-Feed for shrimp needs to fulfill nutritional and technological criteria to be effective.
+Shrimp feeds need to fulfil nutritional and technological criteria to be effective.
 Paired with an understanding of the aquatic environment, water management, feed handling and feeding management, choosing the right feed for your shrimp greatly impacts your results.

 All feed formulas developed by Aller Aqua at the Aller Aqua Research Centre follow these requirements to ensure proper growth and health: